spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 ```

 ### Structure Points:
-- **BERT** was choosed as architecture ('bert-base-uncased') and construct a model comprised from BERT and on top a trainable classification layer.
+- **BERT** was choosed as architecture ('bert-base-uncased') and construct a Pytorch model comprised from BERT and on top a trainable classification layer.
 - **MultiLabelBinarizer** was used to convert tags to binary vector representation.
 - **Pytorch Dataset & Dataloader** made the process of manipulating data to feed them into the model smooth.
 - **BCEWithLogitsLoss** utilised as loss function, well-suited for multilabel problems, as it calculates the loss for each label independently.
-- **Pytorch Training** and respective Learning Curve.
+- **Pytorch Finetuning** and respective Learning Curve.
 - **Hamming Loss**, **Micro-F1** and **Macro-F1** were the metrics opted for evaluation.
 - **Classification Report** for each Tag.